kyren/piccolo/README.md

 The current primary sources of unsafety:
   * The particularly weird requirements of Lua tables require using hashbrown's low level RawTable API.
-  * Userdata requires a very delicate unsafe lifetime dance to deal with downcasting non-'static userdata with a safe interface.
+  * Userdata requires unsafety to allow for downcasting non-'static userdata with a safe interface.
+  * The implementation of async `Sequence`s require unsafety to "tunnel" the normal `Sequence` method parameters into the future (this is completely hidden from the user behind a safe interface).
   * Unsafe code is required to avoid fat pointers in several Lua types, to keep `Value` as small as possible and allow potential future smaller `Value` representations.